Market DataLast updated: March 2026

 What are typical EBITDA multiples in the DACH region?

-EBITDA multiples for SMEs in the DACH region (Germany, Austria, Switzerland) typically range from 3.5x to 10.0x, depending on the industry, company size, and growth profile.
+EBITDA multiples for Mittelstand companies in the DACH region (Germany, Austria, Switzerland) typically range from 3.5x to 10.0x, depending on the industry, company size, and growth profile.
 Software and SaaS companies trade at 6.2x to 10.4x depending on size class — notably, SaaS multiples have declined in 2025/2026 due to AI disruption compressing perceived moats.
 Traditional manufacturing and construction businesses are valued at 3.0x to 7.0x.
 Switzerland generally sees multiples 10-20% higher than Germany due to higher profitability and economic stability.

 How do DACH multiples compare to other European markets?